jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 </figure>
 Contrary to what religions teach you stealers of life should not be forgiven.
 The selfishness of those that have robbed you of life’s precious moments cannot remain unspoken.
-Imagine all day long your crippled kother has one little dog beside her to support her but dozens of times a day the dog is criticized and ridiculed and shes told the mutt should be in the house and is of no use.
+Imagine all day long your crippled mother has one little dog beside her to support her but dozens of times a day the dog is criticized, swattwed at and ridiculed.
+Shes told the mutt should notbe in the house and is of no use.

-How does on eexplian such cruelty?
+How does one explain such cruelty?

 All to feed their own ego so they could tell others what to do and imagine they matter more than they do.
 Very fucking sad.